 That was before I practiced cancelcasting.

 Cancelcasting is one of the most important mechanical skills you must learn.
 The difference in potential skillcap between a player who regularly cancelcasts and a player who never does is tremendous.
-Honestly, if you never learn this, I don’t think it’s possible to go higher than G12 except by being boosted.
+Honestly, if you never learn this, I don’t think it’s possible to go higher than Platinum without being boosted.

 For those who aren’t familiar, it’s exactly what it sounds like: when you’re casting something, if you hit the cancelcast button before the cast finishes, you stop.
 This puts the cancelled ability on a 1s cooldown!
 Also, if you cancelcast an ultimate, you lose all of your energy!